FAQ

 What I can do with Redox?

-As a general-purpose operating system, you will be able to do almost any task on most devices with high performance/security.
+As a general-purpose operating system, you will be able to do almost any task on most devices with high performance and security.

 Redox is still under development, so our list of supported applications is currently limited, but growing.